j4321/tkFileBrowser/README.rst

 Requirements
 ------------

-- Linux
+- Linux or Windows
-- Python 2.7 or 3.x with tkinter + ttk, python-psutil and python-babel
+- Python 2.7 or 3.x with tkinter + ttk, psutil, babel and pypiwin32 (Windows only)

+If your tkinter version is older than 8.6.0, then you will also need pillow.

 Installation